sonpython/homeassistant-cloudflare-ddns/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.s# homeassistant-cloudflare-ddns
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.s